irawinder/FuzzyBuilder/README.md

 # Fuzzy Builder
-FuzzyBuilder is an application for generating "fuzzy" resolution development scenarios on a configurable parcel, meant for a process somerwhere between site acquisition and highly resolved scenario evaluation.
+FuzzyBuilder is an application for generating "fuzzy" resolution development scenarios on a configurable parcel, meant for a process somewhere between site acquisition and highly resolved scenario evaluation.
 [Under Construction]

 ![Fuzzy Builder by Ira Winder](screenshots/Screen%20Shot%202019-07-23%20at%201.36.52%20PM.png "Fuzzy Builder by Ira Winder")